-The Company has developed or acquired several diagnostic tests that can detect the presence of various substances in a person's breath, blood, urine and saliva.
 Propriety protection for the Company's products, technology and process is important to its competitive position.
-As of March 24, 2022, the Company has 15 issued U.S. patents, eight foreign patents, three pending U.S. patent applications, one pending international application, and 23 foreign patent applications pending in such jurisdictions as Australia, Canada, China, European Union, Israel, Japan and South Korea, which if issued are expected to expire between 2036 and 2041.
+As of December 31, 2022, the Company has 16 issued U.S. patents, 50 foreign patents, four pending U.S. patent applications and 15 foreign patent applications pending in such jurisdictions as Australia, Canada, China, European Union, Israel, Japan and South Korea, which if issued are expected to expire between 2036 and 2041.
 Management intends to protect all other intellectual property (e.g. copyrights, trademarks and trade secrets) using all legal remedies available to the Company.